 The function of this criminal code section is to protect the criminal justice system from the debilitating effects of false testimony, falsifications, and false swearing.ii

-For purposes of this statute, a “material issue” means one that could affect the course or outcome of any official proceeding or transaction.iii
+For this statute, a “material issue” could affect the course or outcome of any official proceeding or transaction.iii

 Further, a “sworn statement” means any statement knowingly given under oath or affirmation attesting to the truth of what is stated, including a notarized statement.iv

-In some situations, a person is not able to provide a sworn written statement.
+In some situations, a person cannot provide a sworn written statement.
 In this situation, Arizona law allows the person to make an unsworn declaration under penalty of perjury.
 The declaration is usually in the following form:

 “I declare [or certify, verify or state] under penalty of perjury that the foregoing is true and correct… [description of what the person did, saw, observed, etc.]”v